rangabashyam-ai/to-do-deployment/README.md

 4. **ACE (Accelerated Computational Engine):**
    - A GPU-enabled framework that simplifies the creation of GPU-capable applications.
    - ACE could also refer to other components related to GPU acceleration in specific contexts.

+5. **Infinity Fabric:**
+6. Infinity Fabric in AMD GPUs is a high-speed interconnect architecture that links various components within the GPU, enabling efficient data transfer and communication across cores, memory, and other hardware blocks.